any-docs/css/content/reference/values/transform-function/scale/index.md

 migraine.
 If you need to include such animations on your website, you should provide a control to allow users to turn off animations, preferably site-wide.

-Also, consider making use of the {{cssxref("@media/prefers-reduced-motion", "prefers-reduced-motion")}} media feature — use it to write a [media query](/guides/Media_queries) that will turn off animations if the user has reduced animation specified in their system preferences.
+Also, consider making use of the `prefers-reduced-motion` media feature — use it to write a [media query](/guides/Media_queries) that will turn off animations if the user has reduced animation specified in their system preferences.